Next Lesson - Gram Staining and Infection Investigations

 To understand this article, we advise that you read the Innate Immune Response, or have a rough understanding of it.

-Whereas the innate response is rapid, doesn’t have any memory of previous infections and cannot change the intensity of its response, the adaptive immune response is quite the opposite.
+As outlined in the previous article although the innate response is rapid, it lacks memory and the ability to change the intensity of a response; this is where the adaptive immune system comes in.
 So why does the adaptive immune response not start immediately fighting bacteria on infection?

-While the innate immune response is holding the early front line against the invaders, the adaptive response is waiting for its cells to become activated.
-Certain types of cells, called antigen presenting cells (APCs), are floating around your body waiting to bind to foreign antigens that they do not recognise.
-Some examples of APCs include macrophages, dendritic cells, Langerhans cells, and B-lymphocytes.
+While the innate immune response is coordinating the early ‘front line’ response against the invaders, the adaptive response must wait for its cells to become activated.
+Certain types of cells, called antigen presenting cells (APCs), are circulating around the body waiting to bind to foreign antigens that they do not recognise.
+APCs are a diverse group including macrophages, monocytes (macrophages in the blood), dendritic cells, Langerhans cells, and B-lymphocytes.

 Presentation of antigens is classified by the major histocompatibility complex.
-What the MHC consists of is a set of cell surface proteins that are split into two main classes (there is a third, but it isn’t as important as the first two).
-In humans, the MHC is classified based on the human leukocyte antigens (HLAs) it expresses.
+The MHC consists of a set of cell surface proteins that are split into two main classes (there is a third, but it isn’t as important as the first two).
+In humans, the MHC class is based on the human leukocyte antigens (HLAs) it expresses.

 There are two main classes:

-MHC class 1 molecules bind to T-lymphocytes (specifically cytotoxic T-cells, aka T-killer cells) via CD8+ receptors.
-Although it’s not essential to know, the main HLA proteins of the MHC responsible for this are HLA-A, HLA-B, and HLA-C. Only intracellular microbes (eg. a virus which has entered the cell) are presented via MHC class I molecules.
+MHC class I- molecules are expressed on all cells not just APC’s and express HLA-A, HLA-B and HLA-C. MHC Class I molecules bind to T-lymphocytes (specifically cytotoxic T-cells, aka T-killer cells) via CD8+ receptors.
+Only intracellular microbes (e.g. a virus which has entered the cell) are presented via MHC class I molecules.

-MHC class II molecules are only found on antigen presenting cells.
+MHC class II- molecules are only found on antigen presenting cells.
+This is as MHC Class II is used to present extracellular microbe antigens.
+APC’s are the only cells which can carry out phagocytosis to obtain the antigens from extracellular microbes, so must be the only cells with MHC class II proteins.
 Once an APC processes the antigen, it puts a little piece of it (called the epitope) on its cell surface along with a class II molecule.
 These APCs can then bind to the CD4+ receptors on naïve T cells (those that have matured from the thymus but not been activated before i.e. bacteria the body has not fought before) which differentiate into T helper (Th) cells.
 There are different types of T-helper cells - what determines the fate of each naïve T-cell are the co-stimulatory proteins (cytokines) that also bind to the naïve T-cell.
 The three most important types of T helper cell are Th1, Th2, and Th17.
 Both intracellular and extracellular molecules can be presented via MHC class II molecules.

 Key facts about MHCs: